Board & Management

 Chair / Director

 Gail has an excellent understanding of the sector and includes visits to regional and remote centres providing aged, disability and NDIS advocacy support as part of her role.
-Having provided a caring role to her husband, Gail has an excellent understanding of how challenging it can be to be a carer to your loved one.
+Having provided a caring role to her late husband, Gail has an excellent understanding of how challenging it can be to be a carer to your loved one.
 She looks forward to be able to offer her insight and knowledge to the Board of Carers NT.

 Michael Martin